Who was Gina sleeping with Peaky Blinders season 6?

 Q: What does “Peaky Blinders” refer to?

-A: “Peaky Blinders” is a British television crime drama series set in post-World War I Birmingham, England.
-It follows the Shelby crime family and their rise to power.
+A: “Peaky Blinders” is a British television series set in post-World War I Birmingham, England.
+It follows the Shelby crime family and their rise to power in the city’s underworld.

 Q: Who is Gina Gray?

 A: Gina Gray is an American character introduced in Peaky Blinders Season 4.
-She is the wife of Michael Gray, a member of the Shelby family.
+She is portrayed actress Anya Taylor-Joy and is married to Michael Gray, a member of the Shelby family.

 Q: When will Peaky Blinders Season 6 be released?